Level Set Teleportation: An Optimization Perspective: INTRODUCTION

-We conduct a rigorous theoretical and empirical evaluation of level set teleportation for convex functions.
+In this paper, we conduct a rigorous theoretical and empirical evaluation of level set teleportation for convex functions.
 We prove that while teleportation does not impair convergence, additional assumptions are necessary to obtain improved rates for both convex and strongly-convex \( f \).
-Our novel proof technique, which merges the linear rate from Newton's method and the sub-linear rate from standard GD, shows that teleportation is most effective when the optimality gap is small.
+Our novel proof technique, which merges the linear rate from Newton steps and the sub-linear rate from standard GD, shows that teleportation is most effective when the optimality gap is small.
+This means teleportation is best used when near termination in order to obtain highly accurate solutions.

 In contrast to previous work, we also provide an algorithm for exactly solving the level set teleportation problem using sequential quadratic programming (SQP).
-Our method requires only Hessian-vector products, works by linearizing the level set constraint \( f(w) = f(\wk) \) at each iteration, and resembles a step of projected GD.
-The procedure is parameter-free---the step-size is selected automatically using a merit function---and convergence is guaranteed via connections to existing SQP methods.
-We use our algorithm to evaluate the effectiveness of level set teleportation.
-Our contributions are summarized as follows: \begin{itemize} \item We prove that GD with teleportation cannot improve upon the convergence rate of standard GD in the strongly convex setting unless adaptive step-sizes are used.
-In the convex setting, we show that the connection to Newton's method may fail and GD with teleportation converges at a mildly sub-optimal rate.
+Our method only requires Hessian-vector products and resembles a step of projected GD.
+The procedure is parameter-free---the step-size is selected automatically using a merit function---and convergence is guaranteed via connections to SQP methods.
+Crucially, we leverage our algorithm to provide the first rigorous empirical evaluation of level set teleportation.
+This is summarized along with our other contributions as follows. \begin{itemize} \item We prove that GD with teleportation cannot improve upon the convergence rate of standard GD when \( f \) is strongly convex unless adaptive step-sizes are used.
+In the convex setting, we show that the connection to Newton's method may fail and convergence of GD with teleportation depends on the diameter of the initial sub-level set.

-\item For convex functions satisfying Hessian stability, we provide a novel proof which combines the sub-linear progress from standard GD steps and the linear progress from GD steps after teleporting to obtain a convergence rate which is strictly faster than $O(1/K)$.
+\item For convex functions satisfying Hessian stability, our novel proof combines the sub-linear progress from standard GD steps and the linear progress from GD steps after teleporting to obtain a convergence rate which is strictly faster than $O(1/K)$.

-\item We develop a fast, parameter free algorithm for solving teleportation problems and use it to show that both stochastic and deterministic gradient methods converge faster with access to a teleportation oracle. \end{itemize}
+\item We develop a tuning-free algorithm for solving teleportation problems and use it to show that stochastic and deterministic gradient methods converge faster with access to a teleportation oracle. \end{itemize}